sanjitmukesh/spam-detector-app/README.md

 # TextSentinel
 **AI Spam Detection Web App**

 TextSentinel is an AI-powered web application that classifies SMS messages as spam or legitimate using a deep learning model built with TensorFlow/Keras and deployed via Streamlit.
-The model was trained on the Kaggle SMS Spam Collection dataset and achieves 97% validation accuracy.
+The model was trained on the SMS Spam Collection dataset from Kaggle and achieves 97% validation accuracy.

 - 🧪 Trained in [textsentinel-model](https://github.com/sanjitmukesh/textsentinel-model)
 - ☁️ Deployed with Streamlit Cloud